Brain and Behaviour Research Group

 Enhancing the performance and learning of skilled behaviour

 We study the perceptual, cognitive and motor processes that underpin human skill development, control and learning.

-The Brain and Behaviour Research Group has staff with a range of complimentary skills and experience that collaborate on two broad and related research themes, namely sensorimotor neuroscience and expert performance and learning.
+The Brain and Behaviour Research Group take a multidisciplinary approach using methods from neurophysiology, biomechanics and experimental psychology to investigate two broad and related themes: 1) sensorimotor control of action; 2) expert performance and learning.

-Our research seeks to better understand the processes involved in typical and atypical (e.g., autism spectrum condition, stroke patients) human motor behaviour, with the intention to facilitate the individual’s interaction within their surrounds.
+Our research seeks to better understand the sensorimotor processes involved in typical and atypical (e.g., autism spectrum condition, stroke patients) human motor behaviour, with the intention to facilitate performance and learning across the lifespan.

 Expert performance and learning

 Our goal is to improve the performance, training and learning of complex, dynamic tasks and domains through research, education and applied solutions.